Ride an ATV Just Minutes from San Juan

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

-The ATV tours are 2-hours long and are offered at 9am, 12pm and 3pm, though they may be able to be flexible to fit your schedule — call to inquire.
+The ATV tours are 2-hours long and are offered at 9am, 12pm and 3pm,

 They have 10 ATVs, so the maximum group size is 20 people (10 drivers and 10 riders).